Robust Topology Optimization Using Multi-Fidelity Variational Autoencoders: RESULTS

 \subsubsection{Evaluation of the gradient descent optimization}

-Using the trained VAE and compliance surrogates, we solve the RTO problem by solving the unconstrained problem in Equation~\ref{eq.zRTO}.
-This involves applying gradient descent algorithm in the latent space (as shown in Figure~\ref{fig:nnarch}).
+Using the trained single-fidelity VAE and compliance surrogates, we solve the RTO problem by solving the unconstrained problem in Eq.~(\ref{eq.zRTO}).
+This involves applying gradient descent algorithm in the latent space (as shown in Fig.~\ref{fig:nnarch}).
 One of the shortfalls of gradient descent is the possibility of designs to optimize to local minima instead of global minima.
-Figure~\ref{fig:journey} shows how starting at different $\bm z$ values can lead to different local minima.
+Fig.~\ref{fig:journey} shows how starting at different $\bm z$ values can lead to different local minima.
 In order to avoid this and to start with a good initial design \(\bm z_0\) , we use a brute-force approach where we draw a moderate number of \(\bm z\) samples and evaluate their approximate robust compliance, \(Q_\text{NN}\), and select the design with the lowest compliance as the initial point for the gradient descent step.